Surface-Code Hardware Hamiltonian: Introduction

 Among quantum error-correcting architectures, the \emph{surface code} remains the leading candidate for fault-tolerant quantum computing, owing to its high threshold (approximately $1\%$ per gate), modest stabilizer overhead, and reliance solely on nearest-neighbor couplings~\cite{acharya23suppressing,acharya25quantum}.
 Logical information is encoded nonlocally across a two-dimensional lattice of data and ancilla qubits, allowing local faults to be detected and corrected before they propagate.
 The code’s patch-based modularity enables scalable tiling of logical qubits, offering a clear blueprint for constructing universal, fault-tolerant processors.
 Recent experimental milestones---most notably Google’s \emph{Willow}---have expanded surface code lattices while concurrently lowering logical error rates, illustrating how this architecture can transform today’s noisy devices into reliable platforms operating well below the fault-tolerance threshold~\cite{acharya25quantum}.

-We introduce a compact \emph{diagrammatic-perturbation} framework that reconstructs the full Hamiltonian of a quantum-processing unit (QPU) residing in the Hilbert space of \emph{all-to-all} coupled qubits, irrespective of whether the couplings are deliberately engineered or merely parasitic.
+We employ the method of \emph{diagrammatic-perturbation} that reconstructs the full Hamiltonian of a quantum-processing unit (QPU) residing in the Hilbert space of \emph{all-to-all} coupled qubits, irrespective of whether the couplings are deliberately engineered or merely parasitic.
 Valid at arbitrary perturbative order and for interactions of any rank, the formalism yields closed-form coefficients that flow directly into a high-precision layout-to-Hamiltonian estimator.
 Building on our earlier three-qubit study~\cite{xu24lattice}, we extend the approach to the five-qubit surface-code tile to resolve Pauli-string couplings with sub-kHz accuracy.
 The resulting Hamiltonian lets us toggle individual qubit–qubit interactions on and off and quantify many-body effects on gate activation and deactivation.

 We next apply the framework to Google’s \emph{Sycamore} lattice, whose publicly available parameters are incomplete, and uncover three distinct computational regimes: a benign phase dominated by pairwise $ZZ$ couplings~\cite{xu2021zz-freedom,xu2020experimental}, a parasitic phase in which three-body $ZZZ$ terms prevail~\cite{xu24lattice,xu2023parasitic-free}, and a chaotic domain characterized by weak $ZZ$ yet strong $ZZZ$ interactions~\cite{xu24lattice,berke2022transmon,fischer2024dynamical}.
 Even infinitesimal drifts in residual qubit–qubit couplings can trigger phase transitions, invert the coupling hierarchy, and precipitate sharp drops in two-qubit-gate fidelity.
 To benchmark these effects, we analyze the native {iSWAP} gates of the processor, tracking how residual errors and many-body crosstalk propagate throughout the QPU.
 Leveraging the predictive power of our Hamiltonian, we virtually optimize residual couplings, gate scheduling, and control pulses--well before fabrication--narrowing the gap between theoretical error-correction protocols and experimental implementations.
 Finally, the framework provides universal diagnostics that detect and suppress many-body error channels early in the design cycle, thereby accelerating the emergence of quantum processors capable of high-fidelity simulation, secure communication, and large-scale optimization.